Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

     USE_LOOKUP_AND_EXTRAPOLATION (optional)

       If :ref:`EXPANDED_DATASET<waste-form-general-criticality-mechanism-inventory-expanded>` is being used, this option allows for the interpolation subroutine to also be used for extrapolation when the simulation time exceeds the maximum REAL_TIME in the relevant portion of the lookup table.

+    USE_LOOKUP_AFTER_CRITICALITY (optional)

+      If :ref:`EXPANDED_DATASET<waste-form-general-criticality-mechanism-inventory-expanded>` is being used, this option allows for the lookup table to continue defining radionuclide inventories after the criticality event has ended (see :ref:`CRIT_END<waste-form-general-criticality-mechanism-end>`).
+Otherwise, the implicit solution (decay-only) is employed when time exceeds CRIT_END.

  ::